redhat-developer/odo/docs/proposals/odo-debug.md

 ## Design overview

-The debug mode inside the container is controlled by `DEBUG_MODE` and `DEBUG_PORT` environment variables.
+The debug mode inside the container is controlled by `DEV_MODE` and `DEBUG_PORT` environment variables.
 - by default supported component (Java and NodeJS) are started with debug enabled.
-This can be optionaly disabled by setting `DEBUG_MODE=false`
+This can be optionaly disabled by setting `DEV_MODE=false`
 - `DEBUG_PORT` is optional and controls the port of the remote debugger.

 Odo sets up port-forwarding to allow a debugger to connect to the running process.